Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 3. Navigate to the Contact page for their phone number, address, etc.

-Since this method of searching public records in Broward County can be time-consuming, you can also directly contact the Misdemeanor Probation Division of the County Sheriff’s Office to see who is on probation for misdemeanors.
+Since this method of searching public records in the county can be time-consuming, you can also directly contact the Misdemeanor Probation Division of the Broward County Sheriff’s Office to see who is on probation for misdemeanors.
 To contact them:

 540 S.E.
 3rd Avenue, Floor 1